Member from 2014 to 2024

 Prior to CoST: Public infrastructure in context

-In 2014, CoST carried out a Scoping Study in Honduras to gain insight into the public infrastructure sector.
-The Scoping Study assessed levels of data publication in line with the CoST Infrastructure Data Standard (CoST IDS), which requires 40 data points or ‘items’ to be published across the infrastructure project cycle.
-While 92% of these data points were available on request, there were significant limitations to accessibility: only 67% of these were published on each procuring entity’s website and only 27% were published on the country’s data portals.
+In 2014, CoST conducted a Scoping Study in Honduras to gain insight into the public infrastructure sector.
+The Scoping Study assessed levels of data publication in line with the CoST Infrastructure Data Standard (CoST IDS), which requires the publication of 40 data points, or ‘items’, across the infrastructure project cycle.
+While 92% of these data points were available upon request, there were significant limitations to accessibility: only 67% were published on each procuring entity’s website, and only 27% were published on the country’s data portals.

 CoST Honduras: How it all began